 And that means, in turn, less crime, better education and better future for them and society.

 I’m not saying this is the truth, I’m only saying that the choice of the woman staying at home is not as simple and clear cut as the author makes it out to be.

-Poor understanding of human nature
+3. Overall, poor understanding of human nature & power dynamics

 The Manipulated Man is genius as it is politically incorrect at times.